In this page

 Notwithstanding the known data quality issues and impacts of the COVID-19 pandemic, data completeness is variable across some of the published data items, but is sufficiently high to produce official statistics with explanatory notes.

 The current paper-based data collection process relies on the accurate completion of data collection forms by health care professionals, and timely processing and accurate imputation by child health system administrators.

 Timeliness and punctuality

 The NCCHD is refreshed from data derived from local child health systems every quarter.
-The next statistical release is planned for summer 2022, following the April NCCHD refresh and will cover the whole calendar year for 2021.

 There is often a lag in data collection forms being sent to child health system administrators so data is usually extracted from the system around 4 months after the reference period and is published by Welsh Government, as soon as resource allows but usually within 2 months of receiving the data.